johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 # IANA Considerations.

-**Note to the RFC Editor**: In this section, please replace occurrences of "(this document)" with a proper reference.
+**Note to the RFC Editor**: In this section, please replace occurrences of "(This document)" with a proper reference.

 ## HSYNC RR Type